-Ben Jacobi is a partner at OKGC and has been with the firm since 2010, after completing a two year federal clerkship.
-Ben's experience is wide-ranging, and includes successful outcomes in arbitration, administrative agencies, and trial and appellate courts.
-Ben has argued in the appellate court four times, winning each time.
-He also recently defended a federal jury trial in Urbana, Illinois and obtained a zero dollar verdict after the plaintiff asked the jury for $2.3 million.
-While Ben enjoys the thrill of victory in court, he also is a practical counselor and appreciates the emotional toll and financial risk of litigation for his clients.
+While Ben enjoys the thrill of victory in court, he is also a practical counselor and appreciates the emotional toll and financial risk of litigation for his clients.
 He weighs the costs and benefits of each case individually, and applies a sensible approach to resolve each case according to his client's wishes, whether at trial or in settlement before trial.
+He is always entirely upfront about his evaluation of the case and the budget required to achieve different goals, and will spend time with the client determining the most cost effective way to achieve the best results possible.

-- Employment Law - Ben represents employers in claims of employment discrimination and counsels employers on compliance with various employment laws and regulations, including but not limited to Title VII, the ADA, the ADEA, FMLA, and FLSA.
-His clients include both public and private sector employers.
-Employment disputes are often very emotionally challenging for the involved parties, and Ben's balanced approach resonates with clients, judges, and juries, aiding in successful outcomes.
+Ben also counsels employers on compliance with various employment laws and regulations, including Title VII, the ADA, the ADEA, FMLA, and FLSA.
+Ben’s clients include both public and private sector employers from a variety of industries, including restaurants, technology, manufacturing, and law enforcement.

 Ben has presented on a number of issues, including reservation of rights letters, freedom of speech, defamation, tort immunity, violence in the workplace, local records in the electronic age, and the State Officials and Employees Ethics Act.